-Holes are provided in the back plate at high and low levels to route the pipework back into the property as required.
+Holes are provided in the top and bottom casing panels to route the pipework as required.

 All pipes to be fitted into the push-fit connectors provided should be cut using a pipe slicer or pipe cutter - to leave the pipe ends with a slight radius and free from any burrs or sharp edges.
 Pipes to be used with these fittings should not be cut square using a hacksaw.